 “We run programmes to help people out.
 We have a computer room where we teach them how to operate a computer so that they can apply for benefits and we also have an English class where we teach the refugees how to speak English so that they can communicate, but that’s not all we do.
 We offer them free eye tests, we have a barber that comes and visits us once a week, we provide them with clothes and many other things,” said Julian shyly smiling,

 This amazing work is all due to Sister Lucy and the rest of the wonderful people that work and volunteer at the centre.

-The centre is open 5 days a week all year round from 10:30 till 16:00 starting with breakfast, then lunch and finishing the day with a tea and cake.
+The centre is open five days a week all year round from 10:30 till 16:00 starting with breakfast, then lunch and finishing the day with a tea and cake.

-Eighty five percent of the people that come to Cornerstone to seek solace are men and part of the 15% that are women is 54-year-old Miranda Maynard.
+Eighty five percent of the people that come to Cornerstone to seek solace are men and part of the 15 per cent that are women is 54-year-old Miranda Maynard.

-If you want to get involved with the centre you can aid them to achieve their aims to help vulnerable and disadvantaged adults through financial donations, donations of goods or through providing your time as one of their volunteer staff by visiting their web page.
+Anyone who wants to help the centre achieve their aims to help vulnerable and disadvantaged adults through financial donations, donations of goods or through providing time as one of its volunteer staff by visiting the web page.